 If you are looking for hotels, there are plenty of booking websites out there these days that offer special discount hotel rates, such as Booking.com or Hotels.com.
 Particularly noteworthy here are Hotwire with its Mystery Hotel option, which only tells you the approximate location of a hotel and the number of stars it has, but offers a rate of up to 60% less than the usual rate, and Priceline with its Name-Your-Own-Price concept.

 Apartment rentals are often cheaper than hotels and also have the advantage that they have a kitchen so that you can make your own meals, which will save you money on eating out.
 AirBnb is the most popular apartment rental company, but there are several other ones worth exploring – check out VRBO, Homeaway, Flipkey and Wimdu and compare their prices to Airbnb.
 You may find a cheaper deal.

-I am a huge fan of housesits – like I said, I’ve done four housesits in the past three months – and told you why I think everyone who loves traveling should housesit, but if you’re thinking about signing up with one of the many housesitting websites, I recommend reading these articles on my dedicated housesitting website:
+I am a huge fan of housesits – like I said, I’ve done four housesits in the past three months – and told you why I think everyone who loves traveling should housesit, but if you’re thinking about signing up with one of the many housesitting websites, I recommend the following:

 How to find cheap transportation while traveling

 My most important tip for booking transportation: Don’t wait too long.
 It doesn’t matter if you travel by plane, bus or train, in almost every country of the world the rule is: the earlier you book, the cheaper the ticket.
 Here are some of the best websites to use to plan my travels and book flight, train and bus tickets: